History of South Africa (1815–1910): Inter-war period

 In 1879, Zululand came under British control.
 Then in 1886, an Australian prospector discovered gold in the Witwatersrand, accelerating the federation process and dealing the Boers yet another blow.
 Johannesburg's population exploded to about 100,000 by the mid-1890s, and the ZAR suddenly found itself hosting thousands of uitlanders, both black and white, with the Boers squeezed to the sidelines.
 The influx of English labour in particular worried the Boers, many of whom resented the English miners.

 The enormous wealth of the mines, soon became irresistible for British imperialists.
 In 1895, a group of renegades led by Captain Leander Starr Jameson entered the ZAR with the intention of sparking an uprising on the Witwatersrand and installing a British administration.
 This incursion became known as the Jameson Raid.
 The scheme ended in fiasco, but it seemed obvious to Kruger that it had at least the tacit approval of the Cape Colony government, and that his republic faced danger.
 He reacted by forming an alliance with Orange Free State.

 Second Anglo-Boer War

-The situation peaked in 1899, when the British demanded voting rights for the 60,000 foreign whites on the Witwatersrand.
-Until that point, Kruger's government had excluded all foreigners from the franchise.
-Kruger rejected the British demand and called for the withdrawal of British troops from the ZAR's borders.
-When the British refused, Kruger declared war.
-This Second Anglo-Boer War lasted longer, and the British preparedness surpassed that of Majuba Hill.
-By June 1900, Pretoria, the last of the major Boer towns, had surrendered.
-Yet resistance by Boer bittereinders continued for two more years with guerrilla-style battles, which the British met in turn with scorched earth tactics.
-By 1902, 26,000 Boers (mainly women and children) had died of disease, hunger and neglect in concentration camps.
+The situation peaked in 1899 with the Second Anglo-Boer War.
+Unable to defeat the Boers with traditional war tactics, the British employed the controversial scorched earth tactics, which included the capturing of hundreds of thousands of Boer women and children, and uncounted natives, in concentration camps.
+By 1902, 26,000 Boers (mainly women and children) had died of disease, hunger and neglect in the camps, the brutal conditions documented by the British humanitarian Emily Hobhouse.
 On 31 May 1902 a superficial peace came with the signing of the Treaty of Vereeniging.
 Under its terms, the Boer republics acknowledged British sovereignty, while the British in turn committed themselves to reconstruction of the areas under their control.